SoumyaK23/IBM-Data-Science/README.md

 # IBM-Data-Science

-This repo contains code and examples from IBM Data Science on Coursera.
+This repo contains code and examples from IBM Professional Data Science Certificate on Coursera.
+To obtain the certificate, 10 courses had to be completed.